vvalorous/pomerium/docs/docs/reference/programmatic-access.md

 ### Refresh API

 The Refresh API allows for a valid refresh token enabled session, using an `Authorization: Pomerium` bearer token, to refresh the current user session and return a new user session (`jwt`) and refresh token (`refresh_token`).
-If successfully, a new updated refresh token and identity session are returned as a json response.
+If successful, a new updated refresh token and identity session are returned as a json response.

 ```bash
 $ curl \